aximilli1212/peterhdd.github.io/_posts/2019-07-15-how-to-use-jenkins.md

     /assets/images/manageroles.jpg 600w,
     /assets/images/manageroles.jpg 900w">

 Then you can click on *apply* and *save*.
 To assign these roles to specific users, you need to click on the option *Assign Roles* in the previous page.
 In that page, you can choose either one user or a group and assign them the roles that you created.
+That's how you can manage and assign roles, in the next section we will add a new gradle project to jenkins.

 ## Adding a Gradle Project